In Yuan Tze’s own words

 In 2002, Yuan Tze left for New Zealand.
 The system that had been long time in gestation was established.
 It was named Yuan Tze Human Life Science and later changed to its original Chinese name, Yuan Tze Ren Xue (圓子人學), or Ren Xue (人學) in short.
 Yuan Tze started to formally promote Ren Xue in New Zealand and around the world.
 Ren Xue teachings proved to be very effective in helping people understand their problems and bring profound changes to their lives.
 To date, Yuan Tze has published five books of his teachings.
 He believes that Ren Xue can transform society into one that is more harmonious.
 Yuan Tze Ren Xue offers a unique path for this transformation, with powerful tools that draw from both traditional wisdom and modern developments.

 In October 2003 the Yuan Tze Centre was established in Wellington, New Zealand.
 In the following ten years, Yuan Tze focused on developing the Ren Xue system and sharing its teachings with the people he reached.
 As Ren Xue became more and more established, Yuan Tze saw the need for a Qigong system that would be fully consistent with Ren Xue theory.
 Such consistency is essential for the integrity and efficacy of Ren Xue.
 To fill this gap, in 2013 Yuan Tze created a new Qigong system – Yuan Gong.
 Yuan Gong is comprised of nine methods, seven of which are available.
-The remaining three methods will be available by 2018.
+The remaining two methods will be available by 2018.
 In 2014, Yuan Ming Medicine was created as another Ren Xue tool for healing life.
 Together, Yuan Gong and Yuan Ming Medicine serve as Ren Xue’s two subsystems for practical application.

 During the past three decades, Yuan Tze has reached and touched many people through his work.
 He is able to convey profound wisdom in the most accessible way and his presence always inspires those who want to uplift their lives.
 Although viewed by his students as a high-achieving teacher, Yuan Tze sees himself an ordinary person who is not on a ‘special level’ and does not have any ‘special abilities’.
 He considers himself a genuine and diligent life cultivator who is enthusiastic about sharing what he has achieved with other people.
 For him, life is an ongoing process of realizing the goal of Zi Du Du Ren.